Receive instant email alerts for Carillion news and RNS announcements.

-Carillion has a clear and unequivocal approach to business integrity and ethics which underlies the Group's core values of openness, collaboration, mutual dependency, sustainable, profitable growth professional delivery and innovation.
+Carillion's clear and unequivocal approach to business integrity and ethics underlies the Group's core values of openness, collaboration, mutual dependency, sustainable profitable growth, professional delivery and innovation.
+The Ethics and Integrity Policy is designed to ensure that Carillion conducts its business to the highest ethical standards.

 Gifts and hospitality.
 It is prohibited for a Carillion employee to offer or receive gifts or hospitality that could influence or be perceived to be capable of influencing the outcome of transactions or decisions relating to Carillion's business.
 There is a Gifts and Hospitality Policy.